APWU Health Plan member FAQ

 Healthcare and Insurance

-• If anyone other than yourself wishes to file a disputed claim on your behalf with OPM, such as medical providers, that representative must include a copy of your specific written consent with the review request.
-However, for urgent care claims, a health care professional with knowledge of your medical condition may act as your authorized representative without your express consent.
+If anyone other than yourself wishes to file a disputed claim on your behalf, that representative must include a copy of your specific written consent with the review request.
+However, for urgent claim reviews, a healthcare professional with knowledge of your medical condition may act as your authorized representative without your expressed consent.

 Avoiding conflicts of interest

-We will not make our decisions regarding hiring, compensation, termination, promotion, or other similar matters with respect to any individual (such as a claims adjudicator or medical expert) based upon the likelihood that the individual will support the denial of benefits.
+We will not make our decisions regarding hiring, compensation, termination, promotion, or other similar matters regarding any individual (such as a claims adjudicator or medical expert) based on the likelihood that the individual will support the denial of benefits.

 Notice requirements

-Any notice of an adverse benefit determination or reconsideration confirming an adverse benefit determination we send must include information sufficient to identify the claim involved (including the date of service, the health care provider, the claim amount (if applicable), and a statement describing the availability, upon request, of the diagnosis code and its corresponding meaning, and the treatment code and its corresponding meaning).
+Any notice of an adverse benefit determination or correspondence from us confirming an adverse benefit determination will include information sufficient to identify the claim involved (including the date of service, the healthcare provider, and the claim amount, if applicable) and a statement describing the availability, upon request, of the diagnosis and procedure codes and its corresponding meaning, and the treatment code and its corresponding meaning.

 This is a summary of benefits and features offered by the APWU Health Plan.
 All benefits are subject to the definitions, limitations, and exclusions set forth in the Plan’s postal brochure (RI 71-019) or federal brochure (RI 71-004).